 - Dig drainage ditches around wells and storage tanks.

-When polled, Oil and Gas Roustabouts say the following skills are most frequently used in their jobs:
+These are the skills Oil and Gas Roustabouts say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.